Version Date – April 2016

 - ensure suitable contractual obligations and management controls are in place to verify compliance with this policy

-- ensure suitable management controls and where possible contractual obligations are in place to monitor the delivery of defined risk mitigation processes
+- ensure suitable management controls and where possible contractual obligations are in place to monitor delivery of defined risk mitigation processes.

 Group, Divisional and Business Unit Sales and Marketing will: